onzo-com/coding-challenges/5-onzo-data-test-exercise/README.md

 The product owner has a list of items we need to add, and the first priority item is "hair dryers".

 ## Task 1
-As a test engineer, please:
+As a software test engineer:

-1. Prepare a test plan for this new feature (use whiteboard / notebook / paper as you see fit).
+1. Prepare a very high level test plan for this new feature (use whiteboard / notebook / paper as you see fit).

 How will you interact with the product owner, software engineering and customer success team?

+As a guide, spent approximately 15 minutes on this part.

-2. Considering the following function, prepare a set of automated test cases to cover what you consider critical.
+2. Consider the following Python function: prepare a set of automated test cases to cover what you consider critical.
+Please use whatever IDE or tooling you are most comfortable with.

 ```python